ceki/logback-crac-demo/README.md

 Workaround: the `criu` binary that comes with Liberica JDK in
 $JAVA_HOME/lib/criu was somehow defective.
-I had to replace it with /usr/sbin/criu by copying it to $JAVA_HOME/lib/criu
+I had to replace it with /usr/sbin/criu (part of the criu package) by copying to and overwriting $JAVA_HOME/lib/criu

 Moreover, I was unable to run the test without **root privileges**, hence the `sudo` (see below).